 Again, Paul is dead on.
-I have tried getting past this cost hurdle with Chinese companies by telling them about US companies with more than a thousand (1000+) lawyers in their in house legal departments alone (Citicorp and General Electric) and of how my firm has clients who expect to spend around 2% of their gross revenues in legal fees each year.
+I have tried getting past these cost hurdles with Chinese companies by telling them about US companies with more than a thousand (1000+) lawyers in their in house legal departments and of how my law firm has clients who expect to spend around 2% of their gross revenues in legal fees each year.
 The Chinese companies tend to remain resolute.

 But things do change and they will change.
-Our best corporate clients are those who have been through US litigation and once Chinese companies start getting sued in the United States they will come to realize the importance of preventative lawyering.
-I have seen this with our Russian clients and I expect it will eventually happen with Chinese companies as well.
+Our best corporate clients are those who have been through litigation and once Chinese companies start getting sued in the United States they will come to realize the importance of preventative lawyering.
+I have seen this with our Russian and Mexican and Spanish and Korean and Malaysian clients and I expect it will eventually happen with Chinese companies as well.

 They will probably still hate us, but at least they will pay us.